jstiff/notes_from_learning/CS_Lectures/computation/DFA.md

   ```

   They describe the same languages.
 Not 'human' languages, but 'Formal'languages (set of strings accepted by some rule) They describe a particular form of language called **"Regular language"**.
 A language is regular if there is a Deterministic Finite Automota for it....

+  If a language set A is regualr and defined by Machine_1 and a set B is regular and defined by Machine_2...the **'Union'** of A and B will also be a regular language.
+In this instance the DFSM of each language set run in parallel while processing a given input and for the union to also be regular at least one of the Machines must end in an accepting state.
+Like the 'or' clause in logic

+  For an **'Intersection'** of the two sets....(like the 'and' clause in logic)...both machines running in parallel must end in an accept state.

   - Variables, Numbers, URL's, email, phone number can be described by Reg Lang.